Skip to content

 The installation can be installed as described in the KB article for Debian.

-SSO login for i-doit pro#
+SSO login for i-doit#

 For this we have to go to the Administration -> System settings and adjust the configuration as follows.
 Important information about contacts: It is mandatory that the e-mail address of the respective user is stored as login in i-doit!